2019 NEFS Graduate Student Conference

 Here's How Binge Drinking Can Rewrite Your DNA

 Congratulations to department faculty Dipak Sarkar and Omkaram Gangisetty for their alcohol research being featured!
-Click the Heathline link for more information.
+See the Heathline website for more information.

 Dr. Michael Westendorf named "Specialist of the Year"